 Please note that students are not required to purchase his/her books from the College.
 Initial sets of books per term are included with tuition for students who enroll in programs with all-inclusive pricing.
 Textbooks are provided to students either in an ebook or physical format.
-Detailed information, relating to textbooks, workbooks, and course materials are available online via the College's Student Portal.
 All questions and inquires on textbooks should be directed to the campus Dean of Academic Affairs or the Instructor.
-E-book are typically available for up to 2 years and the length of the availability after 2 years is depended upon the publisher.
+E-book are typically available for up to 2 years and the length of the availability after 2 years is dependent upon the publisher.